dumulong/Udacity_FullStack_Linux/README.md

 sudo nano /etc/sudoers.d/grader
 ```

-now, we need to be able to login in the "grader"'s account, so let temporarely set the ssh configuration to accept passwords:
+Now, we need to be able to login in the "grader"'s account, so let temporarely set the ssh configuration to accept passwords:
 ```
 sudo nano /etc/ssh/sshd_config
 ```
 And change the line "PasswordAuthentication no" to "PasswordAuthentication yes"

-use the console to reboot
+Use the console to reboot

-now using the command prompt (enter password):
+Now using the command prompt (enter password):
 ```
 ssh grader@3.89.214.99 -p 22
 ```